dmbutalsodm/HartOptimization/README.md

 Tool Manager is a singleton that holds all the tools, and takes care of various tasks involving the collection

 ## Machine
-Machine is a type that represents a machine that holds tools and can process jobs.
+Machine is a type that represents a machine that holds tools and can process ops.

 ## Machine Endpoints
 GET /api/machines